Smart Calculators

 The exact badge fires only when both endpoints are factors representable bit-perfectly as 64-bit doubles.
 So metre ↔ inch is exact (both factors are finite binary fractions), psi ↔ kPa is exact, joule ↔ kilowatt-hour is exact.
 But degree ↔ radian is approximate (π/180 is irrational), Celsius ↔ Fahrenheit is approximate (5/9 is non-terminating in binary), and light-year ↔ kilometre is approximate (the integer metre value of a light-year is too large to fit a double without rounding the last digit).
 The badge is informational honesty, not a quality complaint.

-Worked Conversion Examples Across All Ten Categories
+Worked Conversion Examples Across the Categories

 Length: 1 mile to kilometres (exact since 1959)